 - Sleepiness during the daytime

-There are several ways that having COPD is linked to sleeping problems2:
+There are several ways that having COPD may cause sleeping problems:1,2

 - Sleep apnea